Red Sox vs. Rays Player Props Betting Odds

 - He's slashing .252/.296/.510 so far this year.

-- Devers enters this matchup looking to extend his three-game hit streak.
-In his last five games he is batting .286 with three doubles, two walks and four RBI.
+- Devers takes a three-game streak with at least one hit into this contest.
+During his last five outings he is hitting .286 with three doubles, two walks and four RBI.

 Devers Recent Games